-Their role is to enhance the current and future delivery of any scheme or course which they represent.
+- The main role of Course Reps is to enhance the current and future delivery of the course which they are elected to represent

 Become a Course Rep

 Elections should happen in your class from week 1 to week 4.
 Your Course Leader or tutor will have more information on this and will be in charge of setting up and running the election.

 You should put your name forward as early as possible and let your fellow students know that you wish to represent them.
 It is important they know who you are and how to contact you.

 There should be a total of one Course Rep per course per year for cohort of less than 50 students, and two Course Reps per course per year for cohorts with more than 50 students.

 Once you have been elected, you should ‘Register as a Course Rep’ using the link on your Academic Details page.
 This will allow you to be included in the Course Rep e-mail list and to receive Course Rep-related information (training dates, information about accreditation and social activities, etc.)

 If you have any further queries relating to being a course rep you can go to the Students’ Union website or get in touch with Jenny Catherine, Students’ Union Academic Affairs Coordinator: firstname.lastname@example.org.

 What support do Course Reps get?